Ford Explorer Sport Trac: Second generation (2007–2010)

 In 2006, Ford released the second-generation Ford Explorer Sport Trac.
-After skipping the 2006 model year, the new design was released as for the 2007 model year.
-Adopting many updates of the 2006 redesign of the Ford Explorer/Mercury Mountaineer, the Sport Trac received a redesigned frame and the introduction of several safety features, including stability control and active rollover protection (named AdvanceTrac and Roll Stability Control by Ford, respectively).
+After skipping the 2006 model year, the new design was released as the 2007 model year.
+Adopting many updates of the 2006 redesign of the Ford Explorer/Mercury Mountaineer, the Sport Trac received a redesigned frame and the introduction of several safety features, including stability control and active rollover protection, marketed as AdvanceTrac and Roll Stability Control.

 Chassis

 The second-generation Ford Explorer Sport Trac shares the Ford U251 chassis with the fourth-generation Ford Explorer.
 As part of the redesign, the wheelbase was stretched to 130.5 inches (4.6 inches longer than the previous generation).
 In a break from its predecessor, the 2007 Sport Trac adopted the four-wheel independent suspension of the Ford Explorer; after the Honda Ridgeline and Hummer H1, the Sport Trac became the third pickup truck with such a suspension layout.